Fort Myers Texting While Driving Accident Attorneys

 Texting and driving statistics are dismal in all fifty states but they are especially alarming here in The Sunshine State, where we lead the nation in distracted driving.

 For purposes of statistical classification, distracted driving refers to any behavior that takes a driver’s eyes or attention away from the road.
 Texting while driving (and other smartphone usages) is, by far, the most common form of distracted driving.
-Other common examples include adjusting the radio, talking to friends, applying makeup, roughhousing, using a GPS, eating, reading, and reaching for items that are stored elsewhere in the car.

 - In a recent joint study by the NHTSA, NMA, and MADD, Florida had more distracted driving infractions than any other state in the country.